alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-02-13-comment-on-aemo-csiro-gencost-2019-20.md

 ## Dubious assumptions

-In the following sections, I look at a number of dubious assumptions in the GenCost 2019-20 draft, that, taken together, appear designed to increase the costs of SMR nuclear while decreasing the costs of solar, wind and storage.
+In the following sections, I look at a number of assumptions in the GenCost 2019-20 draft, that, taken together, should increase the costs of SMR nuclear and decrease the costs of solar, wind and storage.

 ### The global carbon price